Chick Pea and Potato Curry

 Ed’s Chickpea & Potato Curry

-- around a cereal bowl full of peeled sliced new potatoes
+• around a cereal bowl full of peeled sliced or cubed new potatoes (the smaller/thinner they are the quicker it cooks!)

 Heat the sunflower oil, add the chopped onions, cook gently to soften then add the garlic